SA delegation to Brazil get vital opportunity to learn from counterparts as SA patent reform process gathers pace

 - The DTI is accepting submissions on the South African Draft National Policy on Intellectual Property, 2013 through next Thursday, October 17th.

 - MSF, TAC and SECTION27 will be handing in their joint submission on this due date, at the DTI campus in Pretoria.
 The organizations will be accepting endorsements on the submission from other South African associations.
-International organisations or experts can endorse an open letter on the South African reform process until Monday, October 14th—please contact email@example.com for further details.
+International organisations or experts can endorse an open letter on the South African reform process until Monday, October 14th—please email@example.com for further details.

 - Brazilian civil society organizations also plan to make a submission to the DTI, supporting the draft policy’s recommendations for a patent examination system in South Africa, among other reforms.
 MSF and the TAC encourage on-going BRICS cooperation in advancing patent law reform processes that seek to promote public health.